yassirlaaouissi/yassirlaaouissi.github.io/_posts/2024-06-26-job-market.md

 Hi everyone,

-I has been a while since my last blog.
+It has been a while since my last blog.
 My life has changed a bunch over the years/months.
 I'd like to dedicate this blog to people navigating their way through the minefield/dumpsterfire that we know as "the cybersecurity job market".
 As an individual who has chosen to go into cybersecurity about 4/5 years ago, I have made some observations about the paths that can be taken to form a full-fletched career in this industry.
 As you will read through this blog you will find a compilation of challenges that you will probably face when you decide to either make the switch to, or try to develop further in this industry.

 Before I do that a couple of disclaimers apply: